TRESPASS, GEORGIA STYLE

 Held: The Court of Appeals split the case, upholding the trial court on dismissing the nuisance claim but reversing the damage to trees claim.
 As for the standing water claim, the Walls offered no evidence that the work overseen by Moreland caused the water problem.
 To be sure, the Walls said they hadn’t had the problem before the construction, but the mere fact that one event chronologically follows another is alone insufficient to establish a causal relation between them.

 Moreland also produced evidence that following the project’s completion, a utility company laid underground cable in the area and Jackson County installed a water line along the road, both of which altered the grade.
 And Collins testified that Mrs. Walls first complained about the water problem after the utility company worked in the area.
 Because the Walls failed to link the work performed by Maxey Brothers and Moreland to the drainage problem, they did not establish causation.

 However, the trial court shouldn’t have booted the Walls’ claim for trespass based on the tree cutting.
-Georgia statutes provides that the right of enjoyment of private property being an absolute right of every citizen, every act of another which unlawfully interferes with such enjoyment is a tort for which an action shall lie.
-Cutting trees on property owned by another, the Court say, may result in a trespass under OGCA § 51-9-1.
+Georgia statutes provide that because the right of enjoyment of private property is an absolute right of every citizen, every act of another that unlawfully interferes with such enjoyment is a tort for which an action shall lie.
+Cutting trees on property owned by another, the Court ruled, may result in a trespass under OGCA § 51-9-1.
 The evidence showed that the Walls objected to any tree cutting, and a Moreland representative assured Mrs. Walls that the work would not affect any trees.
 Mrs. Walls also testified that when she confronted Collins about the tree cutting, he stated that trees should not have been cut.
 Under these circumstances, a jury could find that the tree cutting exceeded the permitted entry onto the Walls’ property.

 – Tom Root